core-wg/groupcomm-bis/draft-ietf-core-groupcomm-bis.md

 CoAP enables the use of a reverse-proxy, as an endpoint that stands in for one or more other server(s), and satisfies requests on behalf of these, doing any necessary translations (see Section 5.7.3 of {{RFC7252}}).

 In a group communication scenario, a reverse-proxy can rely on its configuration and/or on information in a request from a client, in order to determine that the request has to be forwarded to a group of servers over IP multicast.
-For example, specific resources on the reverse-proxy could be allocated each to a specific tuple (application group, CoAP group, security group).
+For example, specific resources on the reverse-proxy could be allocated, each to a specific application group and/or CoAP group.
 Or alternatively, elements of the tuple could be encoded as URI path segments.
 The URI path encodings for a reverse-proxy may also use a URI mapping template as described in Section 5.4 of {{RFC8075}}.

 Furthermore, the reverse-proxy can actually stand in for (and thus prevent to directly reach) only the whole set of servers in the group, or also for each of those individual servers (e.g. if acting as firewall).